 - The first time you make sour cream it may take a little longer to achieve a sour flavour.
 It will depend on the quality of your culture.
 However, once you’ve established your culture, it should be relatively quick.

 - The cream will thicken as it cultures, but if you want a really thick sour cream, then strain it through a coffee filter (like Greek yogurt).
-Alternatively, add in 2 tbsp of powdered milk before culturing.
+Store-bought sour cream contains a bunch of added ingredients to help thicken the cream, so don’t expect your homemade sour cream to be as thick.